Archstone East 39th

 There are 495 street trees within a block of 300 E 39th St.

-Archstone East 39th is a 27-floor, 254-unit Elevator Building in Manhattan's Hell's Kitchen near East 39th Street and Tunnel Entrance Street.
+Archstone East 39th is a 27-floor, 254-unit Elevator Building in Manhattan's East Side near East 39th Street and Tunnel Entrance Street.

 Building records show 20 construction or renovation projects at Archstone East 39th since 2003.
 As for neighborhood change, records show 0 demolitions and 0 new building developments in the area within the past year.